elileinkram/_feedstack_web/README.md

 A post with a higher ranking will be served before a post with a lower ranking.

 The ranking of a post is calculated by the computeRanking function.

 You can program the computeRanking function to show you posts that you want to see.
+The code must be written with the same boilerplate as the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
+Else, it will not work.

 The function takes in 3 classes as input.